Koredotcom/docs/docs/xo/automation/use-cases/dialogs/using-the-dialog-builder-tool.md

     <img src="../images/using-dialog-builder-img2-create-dialog-scratch.png" alt="Start dialog building From Scratch" title="Start dialog building From Scratch" style="border:1px solid gray;zoom:60%;">

 7. Provide an **Intent Name** (mandatory) and **Description** (Optional but recommended).

-    !!!note
+!!!Note

      Non utf 8 characters are not supported for intent display name.

 8. You can choose whether the new dialog will be available to the end users **(Customer Use Case)**,  agents **(Agent AI Use Case)**, or both.
 9. Under **Intent Settings**, set options for the task to be independent, such as a **Sub-intent dialog** or **Hide it from Help**.